Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Simulation details

 \subsection{Dose response curve}

 A single observation consists of the triple $(Y,D,X)$ for outcome, treatment, and covariates where $Y,D\in\mathbb{R}$ and $X\in\mathbb{R}^{100}$.
 A single observation is generated is as follows.
 Draw unobserved noise as $\nu,\epsilon \overset{i.i.d.}{\sim}\mathcal{N}(0,1)$.
 Define the vector $\beta\in\mathbb{R}^{100}$ by $\beta_j=j^{-2}$.
-Define the matrix $\Sigma\in\mathbb{R}^{100\times 100}$ such that $\Sigma_{ii}=1$ and $\Sigma_{ij}=\frac{1}{2}\cdot 1(|i-j|=1)$ for $i\neq j$.
+Define the matrix $\Sigma\in\mathbb{R}^{100\times 100}$ such that $\Sigma_{ii}=1$ and $\Sigma_{ij}=1(|i-j|=1)/2$ for $i\neq j$.
 Then draw $X\sim\mathcal{N}(0,\Sigma)$ and set

-We implement our estimator $\hat{\theta}^{ATE}(d)$ (\verb|RKHS|) described in Section~\ref{sec:algorithm}, with the tuning procedure described in Appendix~\ref{sec:tuning}.
+We implement our estimator $\hat{\theta}^{ATE}(d)$ (\texttt{RKHS}, white) described in Section~\ref{sec:algorithm}, with the tuning procedure described in Supplement~\ref{sec:tuning}.
 Specifically, we use ridge penalties determined by leave-one-out cross validation, and product exponentiated quadratic kernel with lengthscales set by the median heuristic.
-We implement \cite{kennedy2017nonparametric} (\verb|DR1|) using the default settings of the command \verb|ctseff| in the \verb|R| package \verb|npcausal|.
-We implement \cite{colangelo2020double} (\verb|DR2|) using default settings in \verb|Python| code shared by the authors.
+We implement \cite{kennedy2017nonparametric} (\texttt{DR1}, checkered white) using the default settings of the command \texttt{ctseff} in the \texttt{R} package \texttt{npcausal}.
+We implement \cite{colangelo2020double} (\texttt{DR2}, lined white) using default settings in \texttt{Python} code shared by the authors.
 Specifically, we use random forest for prediction, with the suggested hyperparameter values.
-For the Nadaraya-Watson smoothing, we select bandwidth that minimizes out-of-sample MSE.
-We implement \cite{semenova2021debiased} (\verb|DR-series|) by modifying \verb|ctseff|, as instructed by the authors.
-Importantly, we give \verb|DR-series| the advantage of \textit{correct specification} of the true dose response curve as a quadratic function.
+For the Nadaraya--Watson smoothing, we select bandwidth that minimizes out-of-sample mean square error.
+We implement \cite{semenova2021debiased} (\texttt{DR-series}, gray) by modifying \texttt{ctseff}, as instructed by the authors.
+Importantly, we give \texttt{DR-series} the advantage of correct specification of the true dose response curve as a quadratic function.